OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/appliance_example.md

 VM ID: 259
 ```

-The user inputs are also available when instantiating the template from Sunstone, as it can be seen below.
+The User Inputs are also available when instantiating the template from Sunstone, as it can be seen below.

 ![Zabbix appliance working directory](/images/community-marketplace/community_marketplace_sunstone_user_inputs.png)